Belo4ka0798/3DViewer_v1.0/README.md

 You can change the color of any part of the object Also, the program can take screenshots and record GIFs.

+To install you will need make and cmake!

 If you want install/uninstall programm:

     make install